Net-Base Maintenance

 Important deep dives into this topic

 Delphi-maintenance is often the issue behind the actual economic concern: the system runs, but every change costs too much, releases feel risky and the existing system is only partially traceable.
-Good support therefore means not only repairing defects, but making the system controllable again.
+Good support therefore means not only repairing defects, but restoring control over the system.

 Stabilization

-We separate symptom and root cause so that recurring failure patterns are not only eliminated, but technically understood and permanently mitigated.
+We separate symptom and cause so that recurring failure patterns not only disappear, but are technically understood and permanently mitigated.

 Maintenance